University Catalog

 • No 3000 level Bioengineering course may be taken until the student is admitted into the professional program or obtains the written consent for the BE Department Chair.

-• Each student must complete all the courses in the pre-professional required courses with a minimum grade of C in each course and a minimum GPA of 2.25
+• Each student must have a total of no more than four unsuccessful attempts in engineering courses and complete all the courses in the pre-professional required courses with a minimum grade of C in each course and a minimum GPA of 2.50

 1. in all courses,